We’ll be looking at two Dyson products at each spectrum – the V7 and V11.

 You’ll need to do the following.

 - Clean the filters: Wash the filters once a month (or more depending on how much you use it).
 Dyson recommends rinsing it with water and nothing else.
 Avoid using detergent as it can degrade the material, and don’t scrub it with a brush.

 - Tidy up the main brush: Hair and other contaminants can wrap on the brush and axles.
 Regularly check the primary brush roll for any hair that may tangle on it.

 - Empty dust container: Make sure to empty the dust receptacle after every cleaning task.
 Doing this keeps the filters free from contaminants and prevents dust mites that may breed inside.

-Dyson vacuums are very popular, so buying spare parts like filters won’t be a problem.
+Dyson vacuums are very popular, so buying spare parts like filters or batteries won’t be a problem.
 You can purchase original Dyson components or aftermarket brands if you want to save a few bucks.